 - Market rate of return - an average return from a stock market investment; and

-- Beta coefficient - a measurement of how a company's shares respond to changes at the market; it shows how much volatile the stock is.
+- Beta coefficient - a measurement of how a company's shares respond to changes in the market; it shows how volatile the stock is.

 - The cost of equity, based on the dividend capitalization model, requires: